Ultra-Low Background Germanium Assay at the Boulby Underground Laboratory

 \subsection{Nitrogen Purge}

 The second requirement for ensuring the quality and stability of the background in a germanium detector is to control the atmosphere which surrounds it.
 The Boulby Mine ventilation system consists of a single intake down one of the access shafts.
 The air is circulated around the mine and then is exhausted up the second access shaft.
-Fig~\ref{fig:radon} shows the monthly averages of radon detected both on the surface, in the main Boulby Underground Laboratory and in the BUGS facility during 2022.
+Figure~\ref{fig:radon} shows the monthly averages of radon detected both on the surface, in the main Boulby Underground Laboratory and in the BUGS facility during 2022.
 It can be seen that the underground radon levels mirror those seen on the surface.
-Over this measurement period, the average radon levels are $(2.10\pm0.03)$ Bq/m$^{3}$, $(2.23\pm0.03)$ Bq/m$^{3}$ and $(2.09\pm0.03)$ Bq/m$^{3}$ for the surface, main lab and BUGS, respectively.
+Over this measurement period, the average radon levels are \qty{2.10+-0.03}{\becquerel\per\cubic\metre}, \qty{2.23+-0.03}{\becquerel\per\cubic\metre} and \qty{2.09+-0.03}{\becquerel\per\cubic\metre} for the surface, main lab and BUGS, respectively.

 This agreement shows that, with adequate ventilation, the radon levels measured underground are identical to those on the surface.
 This means that the radon emanation rate from material surrounding the laboratory is sufficiently low such that it is effectively mitigated by the intake ventilation air.
 The rock surrounding the facility has relatively low levels of uranium when compared to similar underground facilities~\cite{Malczewski:2013lqy}.
-Daily averages show a variance of approximately 1.1 Bq/m$^{3}$.
+Daily averages show a variance of approximately \qty{1.1}{\becquerel\per\cubic\metre}.
 Figure~\ref{fig:radonSpike} shows the radon increase measured in the laboratory when the main ventilation fans for the mine are turned off for routine maintenance.
-It can be seen that the radon levels in the laboratory increase to approximately 60~Bq/m$^{3}$.
+It can be seen that the radon levels in the laboratory increase to approximately \qty{60}{\becquerel\per\cubic\metre}.
 This figure also shows the related increase in detector background for a sample running concurrently which peaks at approximately seven times higher than before and after the spike.
 Germanium data are taken in hour long snapshots so any periods with substantially higher radon levels can be identified and removed.